ShivaTeam/ShivaLib/README.md

 # ShivaLib
-A Spigot plugin library for Minecraft PvP Server
+A Spigot plugin library for Minecraft PvP Server developed by Shiva Team.